A Prolonged Kiss

 He wafted the bottle casually this way and that, the way a hoodlum sweeps a machine gun from side to side to cover his cowering targets, its malevolent arsehole neck-hole eyeing us each in turn.

 Come on, he said.
 How about it?

-An experiment in ‘ambient storytelling’, ‘J’ is a story that was hosted on a dedicated Twitter feed (@365daystory) and ran from January 1 to December 31 2013, improvised at the rate of one tweet a day.
+An experiment in ‘ambient storytelling’, ‘J’ is a story that I wrote on a dedicated Twitter feed (@365daystory), running from January 1 to December 31 2013 and improvised at the rate of one tweet a day.
 Intended to work equally well when read ‘straight’ in its own Twitter timeline, or ’embedded’ in yours, if you followed it, it had a very definite shape and purpose, that will became clear only as it grew.
 This wasn’t a story that I’d written, then chopped up into tweet-sized pieces.
 It is a story that I wrote as I went, day by day, most often on my iPhone.
 Nothing at all was written ahead; very little was planned ahead, beyond the very general story arc.
 I wrote something more about the story in a post on #twitterfiction, here.

 And you can read it, in toto, in traditional linear fashion as a downloadable .pdf file here: J by 365daystory

 Kicked into the furious blizzard of sound and light that only later turned out to be the world, J fought and fought to die, but all in vain.

 A short story entered for a competition run by the Edinburgh Genomics Forum, asking for stories inspired by genetics.
 I’d been wanting to write something about phrenology for a while, ever since hearing about a study that linked high levels of testosterone with a pronounced jaw… in other words, you can tell something about a person’s temperament (if not precisely their moral character) from the shape of their head.
 The Genomics Forum printed it as a lovely pamphlet along with the other competition winners.